 {180}

-this distinction&#8212;&#8220;To the Jew first, and also to the Greek&#8221;; and it is of this earthly dispensation that we are speaking.|
+this distinction -- "To the Jew first, and also to the Greek"; and it is of this earthly dispensation that we are speaking¦.

-I believe our brother will find that the death of Stephen was the occasion of an important change in this respect*;* it is that of which we are speaking.
+I believe our brother will find that the death of Stephen was the occasion of an important change in this respect; it is that of which we are speaking.
 The Jews were then guilty, because they had rejected not only the Son of man, but also the witness given by the Spirit to the glory of Jesus.

-The apostle here speaks of the branches grafted into the good olive tree instead of those which had been broken off*;* he speaks of the dispensation of the promises of God.
+The apostle here speaks of the branches grafted into the good olive tree instead of those which had been broken off; he speaks of the dispensation of the promises of God.
 This already is an important principle.
 He speaks of the Gentiles, as having taken the place of the Jews, in the enjoyment of the dispensation of the promises (see verses 12, 13); because the Jews were broken off from their olive tree dispensationally.
-It is evident that the faithful amongst them were not broken off from Christ&#8212;very far from it, they enjoyed communion with Him in an infinitely higher way than that which they possessed before; but, as a dispensation, the Jewish branches had been broken off.
+It is evident that the faithful amongst them were not broken off from Christ -- very far from it, they enjoyed communion with Him in an infinitely higher way than that which they possessed before; but, as a dispensation, the Jewish branches had been broken off.
 There are then, besides the union of Christ with the faithful, privileges enjoyed as a dispensation, which may be lost; for the Jews, as a dispensation, had lost them.
 The apostle tells us, moreover, that the Gentiles had been put in the place of the Jews, in this position; it is not I that say so, but the apostle.
 He tells us also, that in this position they, as the Jews, are responsible, and may be cut off, as the Jews have been, although the remnant enjoyed, subsequent to this cutting off, still higher privileges, as the faithful of the present dispensation will enjoy with the Lord in glory during the reign of a thousand years, although the dispensation in which they were faithful be terminated; that is, though God will have put an end to the present dispensation, in the which He now places Himself in relation with men here below.

 In different dispensations, God puts Himself in relation with men, on certain principles; He judges them according to those principles.
 If those who are found in this outward relationship are unfaithful to the principles of the dispensation, although God may long forbear, He puts an end to it, while at the same time preserving the faithful for Himself; this is what He has done as to the Jewish dispensation.
 Well! this chapter informs us that the Gentiles have been graffed into

-| Note to translation.&#8212;The passage does not refer to the mystery of the church at all, but to the tree of promise beginning with Abraham.
+¦Note to translation. -- The passage does not refer to the mystery of the church at all, but to the tree of promise beginning with Abraham.

 {181}